 The directors are responsible for the other information.
-The other information comprises the information included in the Company's 2017 Annual Report, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's 2018 Annual Report, other than the financial report and our auditor's report thereon.
+We obtained the Directors' Report that is to be included in the Annual Report, prior to the date of this auditor's report, and we expect to obtain the remaining sections of the Annual Report after the date of this auditor's report.

-Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and we do not and will not express any form of assurance conclusion thereon, with the exception of the Remuneration Report and our related assurance opinion.